dragonflyoss/d7y.io/docs/operations/integrations/container-runtime/nydus.md

 - OCIv1: Use containerd to pull image directly.
 - Nydus Cold Boot: Use containerd to pull image via nydus-snapshotter and doesn't hit any cache.
 - Nydus & Dragonfly Cold Boot: Use containerd to pull image via nydus-snapshotter.
-  Transfer the traffic to dragonfly P2P based on nydus mirror mode and no cache hits.
+  Transfer the traffic to Dragonfly P2P based on Nydus Mirror mode and no cache hits.
 - Hit Dragonfly Remote Peer Cache: Use containerd to pull image via nydus-snapshotter.
-  Transfer the traffic to dragonfly P2P based on nydus mirror mode and hit the remote peer cache.
+  Transfer the traffic to Dragonfly P2P based on Nydus Mirror mode and hit the remote peer cache.
 - Hit Dragonfly Local Peer Cache: Use containerd to pull image via nydus-snapshotter.
-  Transfer the traffic to dragonfly P2P based on nydus mirror mode and hit the local peer cache.
+  Transfer the traffic to Dragonfly P2P based on Nydus Mirror mode and hit the local peer cache.
 - Hit Nydus Cache: Use containerd to pull image via nydus-snapshotter.
-  Transfer the traffic to dragonfly P2P based on nydus mirror mode and hit the nydus local cache.
+  Transfer the traffic to Dragonfly P2P based on Nydus Mirror mode and hit the nydus local cache.

-Test results show `nydus mirror` mode and `dragonfly P2P` integration.
+Test results show `Nydus Mirror` mode and `Dragonfly P2P` integration.
-Use the `nydus` download image to compare the `OCIv1` mode, It can effectively reduce the image download time.
+Use the `Nydus` download image to compare the `OCIv1` mode, It can effectively reduce the image download time.
-The cold boot of `nydus` and `nydus & dragonfly` are basically close.
+The cold boot of `Nydus` and `Nydus & Dragonfly` are basically close.
-All hits to `dragonfly` cache are better than `nydus` only.
+All hits to `Dragonfly` cache are better than `Nydus` only.
-The most important thing is that if a very large `kubernetes` cluster uses `nydus` to pull images.
+The most important thing is that if a very large `kubernetes` cluster uses `Nydus` to pull images.
 The download of each image layer will be generate as many range requests as needed.
 The `QPS` of the source of the registry is too high.
 Causes the `QPS` of the registry to be relatively high.
 Dragonfly can effectively reduce the number of requests and download traffic for back-to-source registry.
-In the best case, `dragonfly` can make the same task back-to-source download only once.
+In the best case, `Dragonfly` can make the same task back-to-source download only once.